 Art to Art

-I was just wondering whether art should not be returned to art again after so much dedication to the extra, when an unexpected phone call from my friend Mario Cristiani struck me to the heart, in every sense of the word, asking for my availability to curate the eighth edition of Arte all'Arte.
-The foreign curator would be the Chinese Hou Hanru.
-You won't believe it, but I had read a news item about him that very morning that had caught my attention.
-Of course, a Chinese is what I needed too, an open-minded Chinese who knows and appreciates the international situation with the eye of someone who comes from a culture that is not the so-called Western one.
-This is an excellent premise according to the approach of Arte all'Arte and the current need to come to terms with the non-Western issues that have been at the centre of current affairs in art for years.
+I was just wondering if art should be returned to art once more, after so much dedication to the extra, when an unexpected phone call from my friend Mario Cristiani struck me to the heart, in every sense of the word, asking about my availability to curate the eighth edition of Art to Art.
+The foreign co-curator would have been the Chinese national Hou Hanru.
+You won't believe it, but I had read a news item about him that morning which had caught my attention.
+Of course, a Chinese national is exactly what I want too, an open-minded Chinese national who understands and appreciates the international situation with the eye of someone from a culture that isn't the so-called Western one.
+It's an excellent premise according to Arte all'Arte's ethos and the current need to come to terms with so-called extra-Western issues, which have been at the centre of current art discourse for years.

 But, then, should art be returned to art?
 The pun is only meant to express my personal concern that in recent times, due to a historical situation that is certainly entirely evident and understandable, and due to social afflatus, the 'content' in art is in danger of taking a place that, it seems to me, has always taken it too dangerously far from itself, too much in subordination to something else.
 It is one thing to make art by doing something else, according to a felicitous expression repeated to me on this occasion by one of the participating artists, and quite another to do something else by claiming to make art.